Step 4. Configure Backup Repository Settings

 Veeam Backup & Replication does not compress VM data if encryption is enabled for a job and the Decompress backup data blocks before storing check box is selected in the settings of the target backup repository.
 Therefore, in the job statistics, you may observe a higher amount of transferred data (the Transferred counter) as compared to a job for which encryption is disabled.
 For more information on job statistics, see Viewing Real-Time Statistics.

 In the properties of the backup created with encryption, you may also see that the backup size (the Backup Size column) is larger than the original VM size (the Original Size column).
 For more information on backup properties, see Viewing Backup Properties.

-- The This repository is backed by rotated hard drives option is disabled for NFS repositories.
-For more information, see Configuring Backup Repositories with Rotated Drives.
+- Select the This repository is backed by rotated drives check box if you plan to use a backup repository with rotated drives.
+For more information on how to configure rotated drives, see Configuring Backup Repositories with Rotated Drives.